-It’s hard to imagine that your adorable new goats may very well have an over-abundance of worms & other parasites living in them.
+It’s hard to imagine that your adorable baby goats may very well have an over-abundance of worms & other parasites living in them.
 Yeah, we didn’t believe it either.
-So to be sure that our goats had a perfect “low-count” of worms in their systems, we decided to do a fecal test!
+So to be sure that our kids had a perfect “low-count” of worms in their systems, we decided to do a fecal test!
 Sure enough, the test came back, and our goats had coccidia and strongyles!

 When our vet came to collect a fecal on the goats, we had also noticed that their eyelids were a light pink color.
-We had never checked their eyelids before, so we assumed they just naturally didn’t have the pinkest eyelids, as it can vary from goat to goat.
+We had not yet checked their eyelids, so we assumed they just naturally didn’t have the pinkest eyelids, as it can vary from goat to goat.

 For those of you new to the FAMACHA eyelid scoring technique, it is a method used to determine whether your goat is anemic due to worms, by looking at the color of a goat’s inner eyelids.

-Along with this discovery, we noticed a “clumpy poop” (sorry TMI).
+Along with this discovery, we noticed a few “clumpy poops” (sorry TMI).
 Now I don’t mean the “pinecone poops” where it is still small berries but clumped together.
 No, I mean the poop that looks similar to dog poop…

 So, with all of these signs, and the fecal giving us exact numbers, we had to figure out the best treatment options.

-Because our goats were so new, we didn’t get a chance to be routinely supplementing them and deworming them with herbs.
-So we were prepared to go with the vet’s decision, and use 5 days of Sulfadimethox, and SafeGuard to treat the worm situation.
+We had not yet started routinely supplementing these kids and deworming them with herbs.
+So we were prepared to go with the vet’s decision to take care of the situation quickly, and use 5 days of Sulfadimethox, and SafeGuard to treat the worm situation.

 But my better judgement convinced me to take the time to think over this situation.
 I began questioning what these chemical medications might do to a small baby goat’s system.
 I cracked open every goat book I owned, and it became clear to me that I needed to try to treat the situation naturally first.